johannegg/Project-2---IT2810/README.md

 ### Run Tests
 The component-tests are ran by navigating into the frontend folder, using `cd prosjekt2/frontend` and run tests with `npm test`.

+Since both regular E2E-tests and API-tests are implemented using Cypress, they can be ran the same way.
+In order for them to work, both backend and frontend have to be ran locally, because they run the tests on localhost.

+First, you need to .... noe med main.tsx bare tror jeg

-To run the E2E-tests by navigating into the correct folder by using `cd prosjekt2/backend/e2e` and then `npx cypress open`.
+Navigate into the correct folder by using cd prosjekt2/backend/e2e and then npx cypress open.
 A popupwindow will show up.
-Here you should choose **E2E Testing** and then **Start E2E Testing in Chrome**.
+Here you should choose *E2E Testing* and then *Start E2E Testing in Chrome*.
 From here you can choose which tests (”specs”) to run.

-The API-tests ...
+The tests inside the folder called api are the API-tests, and the rest are regular E2E-tests.
+Read more on the tests [here](prosjekt2/backend/e2e/README.md).

 ## Database